Triport, Vlorë: Ancient period

 The ancient port-town at Triport was apparently organized with an upper residential area, corresponding to the current hilly promontory, and with a lower area with commercial functions, where the port sector was probably located.
 Also the port likely featured a defense system.
 Recent underwater archaeological surveys have led to the identification of two massive walls of similar construction, with an average width of 3 m.
 The first one is located approximately 20 m from the current shoreline, at very low depth, with an east–west orientation parallel to the coastline.
 It goes from the side of the Triport promontory to approximately 700 m, until it closes at a right angle with the second wall.
 The second one is oriented north–south following a direction towards land.
 Those buildings have been initially identified as part of the infrastructure system of the port, however they can be actually identified with the surrounding walls of the lower city, which is now partially submerged by water and sand.
 4th–3rd centuries BCE stamped tiles bearing the names of prytaneis that were found in the site testify to an urban-type political organization of the settlement.

 Fifteen areas that concern the harbor activity of Triport have been identified, featuring a high concentration of archeologic materials.
 The ceramic material is dominated by the presence of pottery and amphorae represented by Corinthian and Corcyraean transport containers, as well as of fragments of Rhodian amphorae.
 They date from the end of the 5th century BCE to the 4th–3rd centuries BCE.
 Italic amphorae of the type Lamboglia 2 and Dressel 2–4 have a lower but still significant frequency.
 African productions are insignificant in comparison to late antique oriental amphorae.
 A later, albeit reduced, use of the site can be seen by the presence of amphorae from the 10th–13th centuries of the type Otranto 1 and 2, and Günsenin III.
 The circulation of these types of amphorae, which also occurred in Porto Palermo, particularly affected the southern Balkan area and the coasts Albania.

+Triport had a key location on the coast because of the short distance between it and southern Italy.
+It was also situated at the starting point of important roads into the interior and lay near the Via Egnatia.